jangsoopark/FDANet/README.md

 ---

 ## Citation

-If you use FDANet in your research, please cite:
+If you find FDANet useful for your work please cite:

 ```bibtex
 @ARTICLE{FDANet20XX,